-If our investments do not meet our performance expectations, you may not receive distributions.
+If our investments do not meet our performance expectations, you may not receive distributions,

-We intend to make distributions on a quarterly basis to our stockholders following our election to be treated as a RIC under the Code on or prior to January 1, 2006.
+We intend to make distributions on a quarterly basis to our stockholders.
 We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of these distributions from time to time.
 In addition, due to the asset coverage test applicable to us as a BDC, we may be limited in our ability to make distributions.
 Also, restrictions and provisions in any future credit facilities may limit our ability to make distributions.
 If we do not distribute a certain percentage of our income annually, we will suffer adverse tax consequences, including failure to obtain, or possible loss of, the federal income tax benefits allowable to RICs.
 We cannot assure you that you will receive distributions at a particular level or at all.